embassynetwork/modernomad/docs/docker-development-environment.md

 In another console, run these commands to set up the database and set up a user:

     $ [sudo] docker-compose run web ./manage.py migrate

+Your docker image is now running with your local development code.
+Browse to `http://localhost:8000/` to access your running image.
+You can run any of the other `manage.py` commands in the same way.
+E.g., to run the test suite:

+    $ docker-compose run web ./manage.py test

+The first time you get this going, you will want to generate some test data:

+    $ docker-compose run web ./manage.py generate_test_data

+This will wipe out your superuser, so after generating test data, create a new superuser that you know the credentials to:

     $ [sudo] docker-compose run web ./manage.py createsuperuser

 You only need to run these commands once.
-To spin up the development environment when you need to work on it again, just run `docker-compose up --build`.
+Wen you want to work on the development environment in the future, just run `docker-compose up --build`.
 (Note: `--build` is optional, but means that the Python and Node dependencies will always remain up-to-date.)

-To run the test suite:

-    $ docker-compose run web ./manage.py test

 ## Configuration